butteff/ubuntu-server-daily-mail-info/readme.md

 Script is easy and you can configure it, like you want or add something else.

-<h1>INSTALLATION</h1>:
+<h2>INSTALLATION:</h2>

+Russian instruction <a href="http://linuxstar.ru/poluchenie-informacii-o-sisteme-ezhednevno-na-pochtu-v-ubuntu-server.html">is here</a>

 1. You might install this software:

-sudo apt-get install clamav postfix mailutils sensors hddtemp
+<code>sudo apt-get install clamav postfix mailutils sensors hddtemp</code>

 2. Starting clamav